iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

 - Loaded the data into a table
 - Generated an API endpoint and a corresponding API docs page

+To view the schema and optionally modify it, see [Modify a Data Schema](../managing-your-data/updating-a-dataset-schema.md).

 ``` {tip} If data ingestion fails or you suspect issues, check the ingestion details in the **Data Jobs**  tab or navigate to **Logs**, and check  the **Log Stream** or **Ingestion Logs**.
 For guidance, see [Monitor Deployments](../administration/monitoring-deployments.md).
 ```